libmapper/libmapper/doc/tutorial.md

-a port number of 9000, and let the system decide if this is appropriate.^[Strictly this is only necessary for devices on the same computer, but port numbers are in abundance so we just allocate one per device to keep things consistant.]
+a port number of 9000, and let the system decide if this is appropriate.^[Strictly this is only necessary for devices on the same computer, but port numbers are in abundance so we just allocate one per device to keep things consistent.]

 The third parameter of mdev_new is an optional admin instance.
 It is not necessary to provide this, but can be used to specify different